SmingHub/Sming/docs/source/information/tips-n-tricks.rst

 The watchdog does not like things to take a long time, and you will almost certainly end up with a timeout.

-When a browser asks for a file it doesn’t mind receiving a compressed version using gzip.
-(Note that you need to add “Content-Encoding/gzip” to the header in the response from the server).
-Using gzip vastly reduces the sizes of files and it’s well worth doing.
+When a browser asks for a file it doesn't mind receiving a compressed version using gzip.
+(Note that you need to add "Content-Encoding/gzip" to the header in the response from the server).
+Using gzip vastly reduces the sizes of files and it's well worth doing.

 Another size optimisation for CSS files is to remove unused CSS (UNCSS)
 - I recommend against this as it was too aggressive at removing stuff I